 Different types of APIs are used to exchange data in different ways.
 Out of all the types shared in the previous section, the most commonly used APIs are Representational State Transfer APIs, commonly known as RESTful APIs or REST APIs.

-REST actually defines the architecture used to design APIs that work over a network to enable the transfer of data.
-Mobile applications use REST APIs as it is extremely easy to integrate and enable instant data fetching.
+REST defines the architecture used to design APIs that work over a network to enable the transfer of data.
+Mobile applications use REST APIs because it is extremely easy to integrate and enables instant data fetching.

 REST APIs use a client-server architecture.
 Resources that are to be shared are identified with the help of Unique Resource Identifiers or URIs.
 The interaction between the client and server is stateless.